-Turn the crank-out knob clockwise to open the window; counterclockwise to close.
-Do not use excessive force on the knob to lock the window in open or closed positions.
-This could cause permanent damage to the window crank mechanism.
+Turn the crank-out knob clockwise to open window; counterclockwise to close.
+Do not use excessive force on the knob to open or lock into closed position.
+This could cause permanent damage to the crank mechanism.

 If the window will not open after three or more full turns of the knob, the glass may be stuck to the sealing gasket.
 Go to the outside of the coach and gently free the glass with your fingers.
 A periodic light dusting of talcum powder on the gasket should prevent this from recurring.